 I am not sure about where you live, but crime is pretty high here.
 The crime is up in many cities across our country.
 Our children need to develop skills, and knowledge how to react in some bad situations.
 Sure we can act like they will never happen, but what if they do?
 Will you blame yourself for not being prepared, and for not preparing your children?

-I have been having open discussions at home, and I have quick reminders before entering the store or other public outings with my boys.
+I’ve been having open discussions at home, and I have quick reminders before entering the store or other public outings with my boys.

 Teach kids about safety

 Depending on the ages of your kids you may decide to wait or skip some of the material.
-Always do your own research, and see my disclaimer.

-Bad people can be anywhere, anyone, and can look nice dressed in a suit and tie, or an ugly shirt.
+Bad people can be anywhere, anyone, and can look nice, dressed in a suit and tie, or an ugly shirt.
 They can be handsome, pretty, tall, thin, or big.

 Now, what to do if a stranger grabs a hold of you?
 YELL, SCREAM, and KICK!
 It is important to know that even a big burly man has weak points like eyeballs, and testicles.
 Use your finger like a fish hook, and pull their eyeball out.
 Yes, it will be gross, but it is necessary if someone is trying to hurt you or take you away.
 If you cannot reach the eyes, go for the penis or testicles!
 Eww, yes don’t touch people’s private unless you have no other choice.
 Squeeze, pull kick, hit repeatedly!
 Do whatever it takes, just keep fighting, and be as loud as you can!
 Do not give up!
 Most of those bad guys do not want to be caught, so the more noise you make, the more likely you are to run them off!

 Be careful of strangers.
 Strangers could offer you candy or a puppy so they can get you in their car and take you away from your family and friends.
 The candy they offer may have drugs in them.
 Even one bite could be harmful!
-These bad people will do bad things to you, like beat you (not spankings) burn you, kill you… They could also tempt you with a puppy, a kitten, video game, skateboard, or even a new cell phone.
+These bad people will do bad things to you, like beat you (not spankings) burn you, or even kill you… They could also tempt you with a puppy, a kitten, video game, skateboard, or even a new cell phone.
 They will try to figure out what you like by talking to you, and then say oh I have that in my car!
 Come with me and you can play all the video games you could ever want.
 They are LYING!
 You should avoid conversation with strangers and only talk to people your parents have approved!
 Also, it is very helpful to have a safe word.
 Some strangers may try to say, I am a friend of your moms and she wanted me to walk you to your car.
 The child can simply ask the stranger for the password!

 Always tell a parent if someone touches you on your private areas.
 Even if it is a teacher, coach, friend, classmate, or relative.
 If you feel uncomfortable around a certain adult tell an adult that you trust such as a parent or grandparent.
 Trust your instincts!